 ,

-we can use the Matlab function chi2cdf()
+we can use the Matlab function chi2cdf(), which takes

 the value